-The Minorites' Church, formerly Maria-Schnee (Mary of the Snow), in the Minorites' Square, was founded by Ottokar of Bohemia in 1276.
-The Emperor between the years 1783 and 1786, but unluckily during that time it was divested of one of the most precious monuments of the middle-ages, i. e. the tomb of the Duchess Blanche (14th century).
-It contains a nice monument in remembrance of the poet Metastasio, by Loccardi. - Italian sermons are preached here.
+The Minorites' Church. formerly Mary of the Snow (Maria-Schnee), in the Minorites Square, was founded by Ottokar of Bohemia in 1276.
+The Emperor Joseph II had the Minorites remove to the suburb Alservorstadt (1783) and made this church over to an Italian congregation, who now use it.
+It was restored between the years 1783 and 1786, but unluckily during that time it was divested of one of the most precious monuments of the middle-ages, i. e. the tomb of the Duchess Blanche (14th century).
+It contains a nice monument in remembrance of the poet Metastasio, by Loccardi, Italian sermons are preached here during Lent, when a very select congregation is assembled.